openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 }
 ```

-# Acknowledgement Endpoint {#acknowledgement_endpoint}
+# Notification Endpoint {#notification_endpoint}

 This endpoint is used by the Wallet to notify the Credential Issuer whether a Credential has been successfully received or not.
 It enables the Credential Issuer to take subsequent actions after issuance, depending on whether the Credential has been accepted and successfully stored by the Wallet, rejected by the Wallet, or errors or other unforeseen circumstances have occurred during the Wallet's processing.
-The Credential Issuer needs to return the `ack_id` in the Credential Response or a Batch Credential Response for the Wallet to be able to use this Endpoint.
+The Credential Issuer needs to return the `notification_id` in the Credential Response or a Batch Credential Response for the Wallet to be able to use this Endpoint.
 Support for this endpoint is OPTIONAL.

-The Wallet MUST present to the Acknowledgement Endpoint a valid Access Token issued at the Token Endpoint as defined in (#token_endpoint).
+The Wallet MUST present to the Notification Endpoint a valid Access Token issued at the Token Endpoint as defined in (#token_endpoint).

-Note: A Credential Issuer that requires a request to the Acknowledgement Endpoint MUST ensure the Access Token issued by the Authorization Server is valid at the Acknowledgement Endpoint.
+Note: A Credential Issuer that requires a request to the Notification Endpoint MUST ensure the Access Token issued by the Authorization Server is valid at the Notification Endpoint.

-The acknowledgement from the Wallet is idempotent.
-The Credential Issuer MUST return success even if it receives multiple identical calls from the Wallet for the same `ack_id`s.
+The notification from the Wallet is idempotent.
+The Credential Issuer MUST return success even if it receives multiple identical calls from the Wallet for the same `notification_id`s.

 The Wallet MAY retry if the call to this endpoint fails for a temporary reason.
-The Credential Issuer SHOULD pre-determine the amount of time within which it expects the acknowledgement.
-Therefore, even a well-formed acknowledgement from the Wallet could fail if received by the Credential Issuer after this time period.
-The Credential Issuer may not receive the acknowledgement, meaning it is unknown whether the Wallet successfully stored the credential or not - it is left to the Credential Issuer to decide how to proceed in this case.
+The Credential Issuer SHOULD pre-determine the amount of time within which it expects the notification.
+Therefore, even a well-formed notification from the Wallet could fail if received by the Credential Issuer after this time period.
+The Credential Issuer may not receive the notification, meaning it is unknown whether the Wallet successfully stored the credential or not - it is left to the Credential Issuer to decide how to proceed in this case.

-Communication with the Acknowledgement Endpoint MUST utilize TLS.
+Communication with the Notification Endpoint MUST utilize TLS.

-## Acknowledgement Request {#acknowledgement}
+## Notification Request {#notification}

-The Wallet sends an HTTP POST request to the Acknowledgement Endpoint with the following parameters in the entity-body and using the `application/json` media type.
+The Wallet sends an HTTP POST request to the Notification Endpoint with the following parameters in the entity-body and using the `application/json` media type.

 * `credentials`: Array of objects, where each object consists of the following parameters:
-  * `ack_id`: REQUIRED.
+  * `notification_id`: REQUIRED.
 String received in Credential Response or Batch Credential Response.
   * `status`: REQUIRED.
 Status whether the credential issuance was successful or not.
 It MUST be a case sensitive string whose value is either `success`, `failure` or `deleted`. `success` is to be used when Credential was successfully stored in the Wallet. `deleted` is to be used when the unsuccessful Credential issuance was caused by a user action.
 In all other unsuccessful cases, `failure` is to be used.
   * `error_description`: OPTIONAL.
 Human-readable ASCII [@!USASCII] text providing additional information, used to assist the Credential Issuer developer in understanding the error that occurred.
 Values for the `error_description` parameter MUST NOT include characters outside the set `%x20-21 / %x23-5B / %x5D-7E`.

-Below is a non-normative example of an acknowledgement request when credential issuance was successful:
+Below is a non-normative example of a Notification Request when credential issuance was successful:

 ```
-POST /acknowledgement HTTP/1.1
+POST /notification HTTP/1.1
 Host: server.example.com
 Content-Type: application/json
 Authorization: Bearer czZCaGRSa3F0MzpnWDFmQmF0M2JW